looeee/discoverthreejs-site/markdown/book/first-steps/organizing-with-group.md

 group.add(protoSphere);
 {{< /code >}}

-We'll `.clone` this mesh to create the rest of the meshes, hence the name `.protoSphere`.
+We'll `.clone` this mesh to create the rest of the meshes, hence the name `protoSphere`.
 Putting all that together, here's the `createMeshGroup` function so far:

 {{< code lang="js" linenos="" linenostart="9" caption="_**meshGroup.js**_: current progress" >}}
 function createMeshGroup() {